hasnatali1947/Awesome-books/README.md

   `$ npm install`

-And run `npm start` to launch the project.
+And run `npm start` to launch the project .

 ### Setup